tomkiefhaber/dotfiles/README.md

 With those two helpers, you can quickly add mappings when you recognize a pattern in your workflow.

-### pathogen for plugin management
+### pathogen and the stupid vim plugin installer

-This Vim config uses the very popular pathogen plugin to enable modular installation of plugins.
-It also includes the stupid vim plugin installer.
+This Vim config uses the very popular pathogen plugin to load module vim plugins.
+For plugin installation, it uses the stupid vim plugin installer: a simple bash script.

 ### Unpublished plugins